 - Painting Interior Doors: Pros & Cons of Brush vs. Paint Sprayer

 - How to Paint Windows Without Tape

 - How to Paint a Room Fast in 5 Steps

 - How to Paint an Upholstered Bed Frame

 Decor Sources & Get Connected

 I hope this article on how to paint wood furniture without sanding has been helpful to you!
-DIY is one of my favorite topics on the blog and over on Instagram.
-Make sure to follow me there for daily behind the scenes projects and styling tips!
+DIY is one of my favorite topics on the blog and over on Instagram and YouTube.

 You can find my shoppable home decor linked for you via the images below!